E.T. the Extra-Terrestrial (soundtrack): The music

-Several revisions to the music were made before the final film score was ready.
-Some of the original versions of the music would end up on the original soundtrack album along with new recordings while others would end up on either the 1996 or 2002 releases before La La Land Records finally released the original film score including all alternate versions of the cues were presented as bonus material.
+In the course of the recordings several revisions to various cues were made; some of the original versions of these cues ended up on the 1996 or 2002 album releases.

+The original 1982 soundtrack album contained a number of cues that Williams adapted and recorded specifically for the album around a month after the original film recording sessions: 'Abandoned and Pursued','ET and Me', 'ET's Halloween', 'Flying' and 'Over The Moon'.

+La La Land Records finally released the complete ET score in 2017, including the full score as heard in the film, the original album-only cues, and alternate versions of cues where applicable.

-One of the known anecdotes from the recording is that Williams had problems with timing of the music during the recording of the finale chase which resulted in Spielberg shutting off the projector and telling Williams to record the music as he wanted it.
+One of the known anecdotes from the recording is that Williams had problems with timing of the music during the recording of the final chase which resulted in Spielberg shutting off the projector and telling Williams to record the music as he wanted it.
 Spielberg later edited the scenes around the recorded music.